 Verify if the patient is eligible to take the particular psychotherapy session.
 Use correct modifiers for telehealth, and include supporting notes.

-- Stay Updated
+- Stay Updated with CPT and Telehealth Guidelines

 The AMA and related insurers annually update CPT codes and payer rules.
 Therefore, it’s highly recommended to stay updated, as that prevents expensive mistakes.
+Telehealth-specific billing guidelines, such as place of service and modifiers, must be applied correctly for virtual sessions.

 Furthermore, see the AMA CPT Codebook and the billing policies of your payer to learn more about compliance.